faith-luo/charizardb/README.md

 * Group characters that have similar pinyin and semantic meanings as "merge candidates"
 * Merge characters that pass a certain heuristic

+In general, this problem is much harder than it sounds, for a few reasons:
+* A single language might have multiple versions of the same character - not just simplified/traditional, there may even be multiple simplified versions of the same character.
+* Characters can also vary regionally - China vs HK vs Singapore, or even different regions of China
+* Mappings are not one-to-one: a single character in Japanese can map to multiple in Chinese, and vice versa.
+  * 四 in Japanese = 肆, 四 in Chinese (the former being a financial/legal version)

+I'm relatively confident that anything listed as a variant in this dataset is a closely-related character cluster.
+It is guaranteed to have identical pinyin and highly similar on/kun (this is harder to measure because you can have multiple per character), and also guaranteed to be semantically related because we check this before merging any clusters.
+However, it is not guaranteed to be 100% accurate due to the issues mentioned above.
+I think we would need some kind of declustering step to prevent false positives around, for instance, grouping 肆/四 (these should really be separated into 肆/肆/肆 and 四/四/四).

 The source code is available at [faith-luo/make-anki-deck](https://github.com/faith-luo/anki-make-kanji-deck) but it's very disorganized.